 Frederick Loud, manager of the bar, protested “We are within the law because we do not sell anything to drink unless the customer has something to eat.”
 When Mulhall was released, he returned to the hotel and “sold liquor as usual.”

 Despite his having committed murder and despite the scandalous painting hanging in the salon-café, Edward S. Stokes would have no rumor of untoward goings-on in the hotel.
 When Lord Lonsdale, manager of the British actress Violet Cameron called on her at the Hoffman House on September 27, 1886, Stokes asked to see him immediately.

 Rumors were rampant concerning the married actress and Lord Lonsdale; causing Stokes to insist that the actress change hotels.
-The Times reported that he told Lord Lonsdale “that he was running a family hotel, and that he felt sure that in view of all the circumstances of the case the 30 families that were living in the house would be annoyed at Miss Cameron’s presence.
+The New York Times reported that he told Lord Lonsdale “that he was running a family hotel, and that he felt sure that in view of all the circumstances of the case the 30 families that were living in the house would be annoyed at Miss Cameron’s presence.
 He was compelled to protect his hotel from any breath of scandal that might find its way into it.”

 In 1893 Stokes proposed that the old annex at the corner of 25th Street be replaced with a modern structure.
 The new “Moorish” style addition, designed by architect George Edward Harding, opened in 1894—a stark contrast to the old, original hotel.
 A picturesque Moorish loggia that wrapped the second floor was echoed along the uppermost story.

 |An 1889 stereopticon view captured the ornate "parlor" -- Library of Congress|